A Leader in the 2026 Gartner® Magic Quadrant™ for Endpoint Protection. Six years running.Six years. Gartner® Magic Quadrant™ Leader.Find Out Why

 Workarounds

-• Block access to /json/add_package at a reverse proxy until the upgrade is applied.
+• Block external access to the /json/add_package endpoint at the network or reverse-proxy layer until the upgrade is applied.

 bash